 Pergamon was an important major historical, cultural and commercial centre for a period of 150 years, from 283 to 133 BC.

-This ancient city maintained its position as an important trade centre during the Byzantine Empire, Karesioğulları Principality and the Ottoman Empire.
-It was one of the leading centres of the Ottoman Empire.
+This ancient city maintained its position as an important trade center during the Byzantine Empire, Karesioğulları Principality, and the Ottoman Empire.
+It was one of the leading centers of the Ottoman Empire.

 Buildings in Pergamon

 There are many ancient buildings in the city.
 See map below.

 Acropolis of Pergamon

 Acropolis, which literally means “upper town” or “a high city” has the most important remains of Pergamon.
 The hill that the acropolis is located on about 300 meters high.